Skip to content

 NOTE

-You can use short or long command option, for example: xmake g or xmake global.
+You can use short or long command options, for example: xmake g or xmake global.

 Clean Configuration

-We can clean all cached configuration and re-configure project.
+We can clean all cached configuration and re-configure the project.

 sh